FAQs

 How do I apply?

 After spending the final two years of their education at Colorado State University, students will ultimately graduate with their Doctorate of Veterinary Medicine (DVM) from CSU.
-Because students will be graduating from CSU, the application and admissions processes also go through them.
-You can see an outline of the full process on their website HERE.
+Because of this, the application and admissions processes also go through them.

 In short, first you will need to complete the Veterinary Medical Application Service (VMCAS) application, which is a centralized application service for thirty-one US veterinary medical colleges, two Canadian, and twelve international colleges of veterinary medicine.
 Through VMCAS you can complete one application and send all your required materials through this service.
 Your application is then processed, verified for accuracy, and sent to the veterinary medical schools you designate.